Petr Bystron

-Petr Bystron (born 30 November 1972) is a German politician.
-He was a candidate for Munich North for the Bundestag during the German federal election in 2017 for the right-wing Alternative for Germany party.
+Petr Bystron (born 30 November 1972) is a Czech-born German politician.
+He is a member of the Bundestag since the German federal election in 2017 for the far-right Alternative for Germany (AfD) party.

 Bystron moved to Germany with his parents in 1987 from the former Czechoslovakia.
 He was a member of the Free Democratic Party (FDP) from 2006 to 2013.